getty708/PubZ/docs/docs/dev/models.md

 ```

 !!!
 Info
-	If you regist `Award`, please fill note with your presentation title.
-Is is neseccary if there are some members who get the same awards.
+	When you add `Award`, please fill note with your presentation title.
+Is is neseccary when there are some members who get the same awards.